sendanor/node-fin-id/README.md

 Description
 -----------

-This library is a collection of functions dealing with finnish specific identification numbers.
+This library is a collection of functions dealing with Finnish specific identification numbers.

 Features
 --------

-* hetu -- Check finnish HETU numbers
+* hetu -- Check Finnish HETU numbers
+* ytunnus -- Check Finnish corporate IDs

 Installation for Node.js
 ------------------------